Travel Guide to the Pamir Highway and the Wakhan Valley

 On the one hand, you're in a militarized border region, especially in areas like the Wakhan Corridor, where the proximity to Afghanistan requires stricter controls.
 You'll encounter frequent checkpoints, and it's essential to always have your passport and GBAO permit handy.
 While checkpoints are generally friendly, in some cases, you may be kept waiting or asked routine questions.

 As for crime or theft, the risk is very low.
-I've never felt unsafe in that sense.
-The biggest challenge is more physical: gravel roads, altitude, isolation, lack of signal, and changeable weather conditions.
-If you're traveling by bike, motorcycle, or your own vehicle, make sure everything is in good condition, bring basic spare parts, and don't underestimate wear and tear.
+I never felt unsafe in that regard.
+The biggest challenge is more the gravel roads, the altitude, the isolation, the lack of cell service, and the changing weather conditions.
+If you're going by bike, motorcycle, or your own vehicle, make sure everything is in good working order, carry basic spare parts, and don't underestimate wear and tear.

 Finally, if you hitchhike or rideshare, as is common on this route, common sense and intuition are still your best allies.
 The vast majority of locals you meet will be genuinely curious and willing to help you, though often in exchange for money.